I want to host a clinic… what should I expect?

 Yes!
 We'd love for people to have the chance to ride.
 A basic understanding of R+ training, including knowing a bridge signal and target primarily is best before taking it under saddle.
 This means they should have had about 8-10 sessions working on these things prior to riding.
 If participants don't know how to get started, please direct them to Shawna's first five podcast lessons which can be found on our website. www.shawnakarrasch.com But it is completely possible to come as a brand new horse to positive reinforcement and ride the second day of the clinic if they so desire.
 It won't be quite as helpful but it will give them a great idea on how to get started and on where they'll want to take things.

-What am I responsible to pay fro regarding Shawna/Jessie's travel/lodging/food/car?
+What am I responsible to pay for regarding Shawna/Jessie's travel/lodging/food/car?

 When will Shawna/Jessie arrive/depart?